ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 limit the amount of data that can be consumed by each session and by each stream within a session.

-WebTransport over HTTP/3 provides connection-level limit that governs the number of sessions that can be created on an HTTP/3 connection; see
+WebTransport over HTTP/3 provides a connection-level limit that governs the number of sessions that can be created on an HTTP/3 connection (see
-{{flow-control-limit-sessions}}.
-It also provides the session-level limits that govern the number of streams that can be created in a session and limit the amount of data that can be exchanged across all streams in each session; see
+{{flow-control-limit-sessions}}).
+It also provides session-level limits that govern the number of streams that can be created in a session and limit the amount of data that can be exchanged across all streams in each session (see
-{{flow-control-limit-streams}}.
+{{flow-control-limit-streams}}).

 The underlying QUIC connection provides connection and stream level flow control.
-The connection data limit defines the total amount of data that can be sent across all WebTransport sessions and other non-WebTransport streams.
-A stream's data limit controls the amount of data that can be sent on that stream, WebTransport or otherwise; see {{Section 4 of !RFC9000}}.
+The QUIC connection data limit defines the total amount of data that can be sent across all WebTransport sessions and other non-WebTransport streams.
+A QUIC stream's data limit controls the amount of data that can be sent on that stream, WebTransport or otherwise (see {{Section 4 of !RFC9000}}).

 ## Limiting the Number of Simultaneous Sessions {#flow-control-limit-sessions}